 Stories of Chicago’s letterforms—past, present, future.

-Join CDA at Type Tales Chicago, an informal two-day conference about type in the Windy City.
-It starts with a day of explorations: studio and walking tours through Chicago’s typographic destinations, then workshops by John Downer, Roger Black, and others.
+Type Tales Chicago, was an informal two-day conference about type in the Windy City.
+It started with a day of explorations: studio and walking tours through Chicago’s typographic destinations, then workshops by John Downer, Roger Black, and others.
 At the end of the day, a reception and an opening talk by Paul Shaw, the type historian.
 Then, on Friday, presentations by and conversations with local heroes like Jennifer Farrell, Rick Valicenti, Sharon Oiga, Guy Villa Jr, and Jackson Cavanaugh.
 Moderated by Northwestern University’s Susan Mango Curtis.

 Chicago Design Museum's What's Worth Preserving / Noteworthy Work (by invitation)